patternbased/catalog/readme.md

 Running the app requires 2 commands:

 -   `npm start` to start webpack in development mode (with watch)

 -   `npm run server` to start the development server

+## Running jobs

+To run the update-songs job, run `node src/server/jobs/update-songs`